Disciplinary Policy

 6.1 Suspension

-In some circumstances, the Clerk (or in the instance of the Clerk, Chairman and Vice Chairman of the Staffing committee) may consider suspension with pay, pending further investigation or until the disciplinary hearing takes place.
+In some circumstances, the Clerk (or the HR Committee, in relation to matters concerning the Clerk) may consider suspension with pay, pending further investigation or until the disciplinary hearing takes place.
 Suspension may be appropriate where:

 • Cases potentially involve gross misconduct;